zenobio93/seat-docs/docs/upgrading/from_seat_3_0.md

 curl -L https://raw.githubusercontent.com/eveseat/seat-docker/master/.env -o .env
 ```

-#### Configure the new env file
+#### Configure the new .env file

 !!! info
     This is admitedly the hardest part of the migtation, so pay close attention.
-Take it slowly and thing about what you are doing here.
+Take it slowly and think about what you are doing here.

 There are four main settings categories that need to be updated in the new `.env` file.
 Those are: